Pension equalization in the event of divorce: what that means for pensions - Breaking Latest News

 In the case of pension equalization, both spouses each transfer half of their accumulated pension entitlements to their partner – we will explain what that means.

 When two people love each other, they can overcome all obstacles together – at least that’s what our inner romantic believes.
-But sometimes love alone isn’t enough to stay happily ever after – and then divorce is imminent.
+But sometimes love alone isn’t enough to keep a married couple happily ever after, and then divorce is imminent.

 The divorce process is not only emotional, it is often about money.
-In addition to legal and court costs, the main question is how to make ends meet on your own in the future.
+In addition to legal and court costs, the main question is how two people should be able to make ends meet on their own in the future.
 This is particularly important when it comes to retirement.

 We explain to you what pension entitlements you have after a divorce and how the pension equalization works.